 Henry David Thoreau said it best: “Simplify, simplify.”
 Life is usually better when we keep things simple and look to nature for inspiration and solutions.
 However, the M.O. of the cosmetics and personal care industry might as well be “Complicate, complicate.”
 Most mainstream body care products contain long lists of complicated chemicals, several of which have been linked to hormone disruption and cancer.
 They are also usually tested on animals due to their potentially hazardous short-term reactions.

 The chemicals in these products are harmful to the planet when they go down the drain and enter the ecosystem, leading to negative consequences for wildlife.
-And over the long term, these toxins bioaccumulate in our own bodies, potentially causing infertility, birth, defects, cancer, and auto-immune diseases.
+And over the long term, these toxins bioaccumulate in our own bodies, potentially causing infertility, birth defects, cancer, and autoimmune diseases.

-Instead of heading to your local Rite Aid the next time you go toiletry-shopping, consider going to the nearest Health Food Store or Whole Foods and discovering the varieties of brands there.
+Instead of heading to your local Rite Aid the next time you go toiletry-shopping, consider going to the nearest health food store or Whole Foods and discovering the varieties of brands there.
 They smell so much better than regular bath and beauty products, and you’ll feel better knowing that they contain natural and healthy ingredients.
 There is also something to be said about the integrity of these companies.
 Several of them are Benefit Corporations, have high sustainability standards, and contribute a portion of their proceeds to good causes such as the indigenous supply chain communities in which they were created.

 Read the ingredients

 If you’re at a health food store, you’re probably in the clear.
-Otherwise, look for “Natural” or “Organic,” as well as labels saying that it’s phthalate and paraben-free.
+Otherwise, look for “natural” or “organic,” as well as labels saying that it’s phthalate and paraben-free.
 Check the ingredients to see if it has “parfum” or fragrance, as well as any super-complicated chemical names.
 Generally speaking, the simpler the ingredient list, the better.

 Wake up and smell the toxicity

 Aside from reading the ingredients, one of the best ways to detect the toxicity in the product is to smell it.
 Once I started using only natural cleaning and beauty products, my sense of smell became laser-sharp when it came to detecting toxic chemicals.
 Natural cosmetic products usually either don’t have a smell or they are infused with essential oils.
-If it has un-natural or chemical odor, this indicates that it contains phthalates, parabens, synthetic fragrances and / or other sketchy chemicals.
+If it has un-natural or chemical odor, this indicates that it probably contains phthalates, parabens, synthetic fragrances and / or other sketchy chemicals.